yosefalan/instagramme/README.md

    flask run
    ```

-6. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory.
+7. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory OR `cd` into the `react-app` folder and run `npm install` to install node package manager dependencies.

 ***
 *IMPORTANT!*